-The Exchange also reiterates that prior to July of 2021, the month in which it first proposed to adopt fees for cToM, the Exchange has not previously charged any fees for cToM and its allocation of costs to cToM was part of a holistic allocation that also allocated costs to other core services without double-counting any expenses.
+The Exchange also reiterates that prior to July of 2021, the month in which it first proposed to adopt fees for cToM, the Exchange did not charge any fees for cToM and its allocation of costs to cToM was part of a holistic allocation that also allocated costs to other core services without double-counting any expenses.
 The Exchange is owned by a holding company that is the parent company of four exchange markets and, therefore, the Exchange and its affiliated markets must allocate shared costs across all of those markets accordingly, pursuant to the above-described allocation methodology.
-In contrast, the Investors Exchange LLC ("IEX") and MEMX, which are currently each operating only one exchange, in their recent nontransaction fee filings can allocate the entire amount of that same cost to a single exchange.
-This can result in lower profit margins for the nontransaction fees proposed by IEX and MEMX because the single allocated cost does not experience the efficiencies and synergies associated with shared costs across multiple platforms.41 The Exchange and its affiliated markets must share a single cost, which results in cost efficiencies that cause a broader gap between the allocated cost amount and projected revenue, even though the fee levels being proposed are lower or similar to competing markets (as described above).
-To the extent that the application of a cost-based standard results in Commission Staff making determinations as to the appropriateness of certain profit margins, the Commission Staff must consider whether the proposed fee level is comparable to, or on parity with, the same fee charged by competing exchanges and how different cost allocation methodologies (such as across multiple markets) may result in different profit margins for comparable fee levels.
-If it is the case that the Commission Staff is making determinations as to appropriate profit margins, the Exchange believes that Staff should be clear to all market
+In contrast, the Investors Exchange LLC ("IEX") and MEMX, which are currently each operating only one exchange, in their recent non-transaction fee filings allocate the entire amount of that same cost to a single exchange.
+This can result in lower profit margins for the non-transaction fees proposed by IEX and MEMX because the single allocated cost does not experience the efficiencies and synergies that result from sharing costs across multiple platforms.46 The Exchange and its affiliated markets often share a single cost, which results in cost efficiencies that can cause a broader gap between the allocated cost amount and projected revenue, even though the fee levels being proposed are lower or competitive with competing markets (as described above).
+To the extent that the application of a cost-based standard results in Commission Staff making determinations as to the appropriateness of certain profit margins, the